-We provide a rigorous framework for you to engage with the most diverse range of artistic practices as they intersect with issues of subjectivity, history, global politics, materiality and memory.
-We combine a series of optional modules (on topics from medieval art to contemporary capitalism to ‘non-Western’ practices), core modules on methodology and advanced research skills, and self-directed research leading to a dissertation on a topic of your own choice.
+We combine an exceptional range of optional modules, core modules on methodology and advanced research skills, and self-directed research leading to a dissertation on a topic of your own choice.

 The world class Brotherton Library holds a wide variety of archive and early printed material in its Special Collections which are available for use in your independent research.
 Our other library resources are also excellent, and the University Library offers a comprehensive training programme to help you make the most of them.

 The skills you will develop, combined with the specialist knowledge built through your optional modules, will ultimately be focused in the writing of your dissertation – an independent and self-devised research project, which you will undertake with the guidance of your supervisor.